Plectorhinchus lineatus: Habitat and biology

 Plectorhinchus lineatus occurs in deep waters, at depths between 1 and 35 m, in both the inner and the outer reefs.
 Here it may be encountered either singly or in groups along coral slopes in clear water.
 The juveniles are solitary and are found on shallow, sheltered reefs.
 Typically nocturnal, they forage on open areas of sand and in beds of sea grass for benthic invertebrates during the night and resting during the day.
 Spawning aggregations have been noted off Palau around the new moon, this oviparous species forms pairs to spawn.
 During the day they can often be found resting near coral brommies, columnar outcrops of coral which are often exposed at low tide.

 Systematics

 Plectorhinchus lineatus was first formally described in 1758 by Linnaeus in the 10th edition of the Systema Naturae, he gave it the name Perca lineata.
-Its specific name lineatus means "lined", presumably referring to many dark bars on body, horizontal on juveniles and subadults, diagonal on adults.
+Its specific name lineatus means "lined", presumably referring to many dark bars on the body, horizontal on juveniles and subadults, diagonal on adults.